 Step III - If the grievance is not satisfactorily resolved at Step II of the grievance procedure the employee can appeal the grievance within five (5) working days of the receipt of the response from the appropriate Department or Division head.
 This appeal will be made to the Vice President for Business and Finance who will advise both the employee and the supervisor that a fact-finding committee made up of University employees, will be formed to evaluate the grievance and make a decision as to the validity of the grievance.
 Committee members will not include employees from the grievant or supervisor's division.
-The committee will include one (1) member selected by the employee, and one member selected by the supervisor and the employee.
+The committee will include one (1) member selected by the employee, and one member selected by the supervisor, the third selected and mutually agreed upon by the two (2) members previously selected by the supervisor and the employee.
 This third committee member will serve as chairperson of the committee.
 The committee will have ten (10) working days after its formation to study the case and render its decision to the Vice President for Business and Finance.
 The committee's decision must be in compliance with University rules, regulations, procedures and federal and state laws governing employees.
 The Vice President for Business and Finance will advise both parties of the committee's decision.